Key dates for Blazing Swan 2019:

 How to register your Theme Camp

-You must nominate your camp to be eligible to register.
+You must nominate your camp to be eligible to be registered.
 Nomination means that your camp will be assessed to see that you are bringing a safe and entertaining presence to Blazing Swan.
-All groups planning to bring a Theme/Sound Camp to Blazing Swan must nominate ASAP to assist us in the planning process.

-1. Fill out the Theme Camp Nomination and structural forms for your Theme Camp.
+1. Fill out the Theme Camp Nomination form for your Theme Camp.

-We will use the nomination forms to place camps in an area that is optimal for their goals as well as minimising negative impacts, such as sound style conflicts and operating times.
-Once you your nomination has been accepted you will be located on the map that will be in the WTF (Where’s The Fun) guide and distributed to all participants so they can find you.
+We will use the nomination forms to guide placement on site that is optimal for their needs as well as minimising negative impacts, such as sound style conflicts and operating times, on other camps.
+A map of the site will be in the WTF (Where’s The Fun) guide and distributed to all participants of Blazing Swan so they can find you.

 NOTE: State Laws apply at Blazing Swan, as specified in our community principle of Civic Responsibility.
 So to ensure that everyone has a fun time, and the fun does not stop: